tigera/docs/calico-enterprise/network-policy/generate-policy-recommendation.mdx

 **Error**: No matching flows to compute rules for

-**Solution/workaround**: Informational message that indicates no flow log entries with an `Allow` action were found in the workflow to generate a policy.
+**Solution/workaround**: Informational message that indicates no flow log entries with an `Allow` action were found in the workflow to create a policy.

 ### Above and beyond